JayaJHU/Deep_Learning_RNN_TV_Script_Generation_Udacity/README.md

 Generate TV Scripts

-In this project, you'll generate your own Seinfeld TV scripts using RNNs.
-You'll be using a Seinfeld dataset of scripts from 9 seasons.
-The Neural Network you'll build will generate a new, "fake" TV script, based on patterns it recognizes in this training data.
+In this project, I generated my own Seinfeld TV scripts using Recurrent Neural Networks.
+I used a Seinfeld dataset of scripts from nine seasons.
+The Neural Network I built will generate a new, "fake" TV script, based on patterns it recognizes in this training data.